boyserk84/nateserk_restybread/documentation/auth0_Setup.md

 # Integrate Auth0 API and Client with your Frontend and API endpiont

 # How to Integrate Auth0 with your API endpoint
+TBA

 # How to Integrate Auth0 with your Front End
+TBA

 # NOTE
 * `Audience` refers to `unique identifier` or `Identifier` for the API.
 You will need to define `AUTH0_AUDIENCE` in `.env` with this value.
+* You can add and persist user's app specific data on `user.app_metadata`.
+This can be done via `Rules` or manually call to Auth0 api.